Chromogranin A, Serum

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Causes of Elevations of Serum CGA Concentration Unrelated To Carcinoids or Other Neuroendocrine Tumors
+Causes of Elevations of Serum Chromogranin A (CGA) Concentration Unrelated To Carcinoids or Other Neuroendocrine Tumors

 The use of PPI also compounds the effects of other conditions, listed below, that can result in false-elevations of CGA.
 In every case, we found that PPI caused additional CGA elevations.